-The Company is subject to market risk associated with changes in interest rates. $% \label{eq:company}%$
+The Company is subject to market risk associated with changes in interest rates.

-The Company's balance sheet consists of two items subject to interest $% \left(1\right) =\left(1\right) \left(1$ rate risk.
+The Company's balance sheet consists of two items subject to

+interest rate risk.
 The majority of the Company's investment portfolio consists of fixed interest rate loans.
 Given that the loans are priced at a fixed rate of interest, changes in interest rates should not have a direct impact on interest income.
 Significant reductions in interest rates, however, can prompt increased prepayments of the Company's loans, resulting in possible decreases in long-term revenues due to the relending of the prepayment proceeds at lower interest rates.
-See "Management's Discussion and Analysis of Financial Condition and Results of Operations -- Interest Rate and Prepayment Risk."
-The Company's liabilities consist primarily of the 1998 Notes, of approximately \$57.4 million at June 30, 1999 and amounts outstanding under the Company's Revolver of approximately \$37.9 million.
-The Company's 1998 Notes are payable at fixed rates of interest, so changes in interest rates do not affect the related interest expense.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations - Interest Rate and Prepayment Risk."
+The Company's liabilities consist primarily of the 1998 Notes of approximately \$51.4 million at September 30, 1999 and amounts outstanding under the Company's Revolver of approximately \$36.1 million.
+The 1998 Notes are payable at fixed rates of interest, so changes in interest rates do not affect the related interest expense.
 However, the Company's Revolver is subject to adverse changes in market interest rates.
-Assuming interest rates increased by 200 basis points (2%) above the present Revolver interest rate of 7.25%, on an annualized basis, interest expense would increase by approximately \$758,000 on the amount outstanding of \$37.9 million at June 30, 1999.
+Assuming interest rates increased by 200 basis points (2%) above the present Revolver interest rate of approximately 7.75%, on an annualized basis, interest expense would increase by approximately \$722,000 on the amount outstanding of \$36.1 million at September 30, 1999.

-PART II OTHER INFORMATION
+PART II